slobodaapl/py621/README.md

 ```

 Note that python 3.11 will need to be in your PATH for it to `poetry use 3.11` to work.
 Otherwise refer to [Poetry documentation](https://python-poetry.org/docs/managing-environments/).

+In order to write your own tests for new code (strongly recommended), you will need to run `pip install -e .` from the project folder, in order to install it locally based on the current state of the files, so that pytest may use this package as if it was properly installed on an end-user system, without the need to re-build and re-install it with every change you make.